queenculinaire/queenculinaire.github.io/_posts/2017-08-23-fresh egg pasta with kale pesto.md

 1. If using a rolling pin, simply roll the dough out on a well-floured surface until it reaches about 2mm thickness and you can see the light through it if you hold it up.
 Once you have rolled all 4 pieces into sheets, cut the pasta into desired width.
 I love thick ribbons of pappardelle, but if you prefer tagliatelle or linguine then just cut the ribbons slightly closer together, using a sharp, floured knife.
 1. Bring a large pot of salted water to the boil, and cook the pasta for 1 1/2 to 2 minutes, until al dente.
 Reserve some pasta water, then drain the pasta and mix with a few tablespoons of the pesto and a little pasta water to create a thick sauce.
 1. Top with more parmesan and serve!

+#### Notes
+Leftover pesto can be stored in a jar in the fridge for up to a month, just be sure to cover the surface with olive oil to prevent it going mouldy.
+If you want to scale the pasta recipe up for more people, just use the ratio of 1 egg and 100g flour per person!
+Leftover, uncooked pasta can be frozen after it has been rolled and cut, then can be dropped straight from frozen into boiling water to cook.